-2.2.6 This latter target will have a significant impact on the vehicle needs for fleet replacement in coming years, including those vehicles used on Council operated DRT services.
+- vehicles in the public sector fleet by 2030. - 2.2.6 This latter target will have a significant impact on the vehicle needs for fleet replacement in coming years, including those vehicles used on Council operated DRT services.

-2.3 Regional Policy
+2.3 REGIONAL POLICY

-SEStran Regional Transport Strategy (2015-2025 Refresh)
+SESTRAN REGIONAL TRANSPORT STRATEGY (2015-2025 REFRESH)

-- 2.3.1 SEStran's RTS is currently being updated, and this report will feed into the Main Issues Report to inform that update.
+- updated, and this report will feed into the Main Issues Report to inform that update.
 In advance of the new RTS being published, the objectives and plans for the 2015-25 Refresh have been considered below. - 2.3.2 The RTS provides a framework to guide investment in transport over a 10-15 year period.
 It highlights the key transport related issues and trends, and is accompanied by a Strategy Delivery Plan which sets out steps to meet the RTS Objectives. - 2.3.3 Of particular relevance to this study, is the theme of Initiatives for Specific Areas and Groups.

-This theme is focussed on improving accessibility for specific geographical areas and groups of people needing to travel. - 2.3.4 The Strategy recognises the invaluable role the community transport sector plays in meeting the transport needs of many
+This theme is focussed on improving accessibility for specific geographical areas and